Book Review: Embracing Contemplation: Reclaiming a Christian Spiritual Practice

 Form: Multi-author essay collection (theology and spiritual formation)

-The book arises from concerns that many evangelicals either ignore contemplative practices or view them with suspicion, associating them only with medieval Catholic mysticism or non-Christian traditions.
-Coe and Strobel gather Protestant theologians, historians, and practitioners to show that contemplation—attentive, loving awareness of God—is rooted in Scripture and present in figures like John Calvin, Richard Baxter, Jonathan Edwards, and John Wesley.
+This book arises from concerns that many evangelicals either ignore contemplative practices or view them with suspicion.
+Some associate these practices only with medieval Catholic mysticism or non-Christian traditions.
+Coe and Strobel gather Protestant theologians, historians, and practitioners to show that contemplation—attentive, loving awareness of God—is rooted in Scripture.
+It is present in figures like John Calvin, Richard Baxter, Jonathan Edwards, and John Wesley.

-Essays explore the biblical basis for “setting the mind on things above” (e.g., Colossians 3), the relationship between contemplation and life in the Spirit, and how wordless or “silent” prayer fits alongside more familiar forms of petition and intercession.
-Historically oriented chapters trace how various Protestant traditions have understood contemplation, while constructive essays propose ways contemporary churches can integrate contemplation without abandoning evangelical commitments to Scripture, the gospel, and mission.
+The essays in this collection explore the biblical basis for “setting the mind on things above” (e.g., Colossians 3).
+They examine the relationship between contemplation and life in the Spirit.
+Additionally, they discuss how wordless or “silent” prayer fits alongside more familiar forms of petition and intercession.
+Historically oriented chapters trace how various Protestant traditions have understood contemplation.
+Constructive essays propose ways contemporary churches can integrate contemplation without abandoning evangelical commitments to Scripture, the gospel, and mission.

-The volume’s core claim is that contemplation is not an optional add-on for a spiritual elite but part of ordinary Christian discipleship—learning to attend to God with mind and heart in the midst of ordinary life.
-It aims to clear away confusion around terms like “contemplative prayer,” invite evangelicals into a deeper, more reflective prayer life, and reclaim contemplation as a practice that shapes worship, ethics, and pastoral ministry.
+The volume’s core claim is that contemplation is not an optional add-on for a spiritual elite.
+Instead, it is part of ordinary Christian discipleship.
+It teaches us to attend to God with our minds and hearts amid everyday life.
+The book aims to clear away confusion around terms like “contemplative prayer.”
+It invites evangelicals into a deeper, more reflective prayer life.
+Ultimately, it seeks to reclaim contemplation as a practice that shapes worship, ethics, and pastoral ministry.

 Comments